Hearings to examine proposed budget estimates for fiscal year 2026 for the Food and Drug Administration.

 Transcript

-It sends a message to allies and adversaries alike about the strength of our resolve, and it appears that the message of the coming year is one of weakness.
 Nobody in this room needs a reminder of how much the Department relies on stable and predictable funding to drive the crucial functions of development, acquisitions, and procurement.
 Nor is anyone here naive to the increasingly coordinated forces that threaten to undermine U.S. interests around the world.
 But when we talk about the consequences of shortchanging our armed forces, We have to recognize that these effects are often compounding for the Guard and Reserve.
 And the harder we have to scrape for funding to meet unfunded requirements of the Department of Defense, the harder it'll be to support the growing needs of the Guard and Reserve.
 Despite playing an increasingly significant operational role, Guard and Reserve units still struggle to access top-of-the-line kit.
 Despite so often taking the lead in engagement with allies and partner forces, they face persistent hurdles in maintaining adequate infrastructure, equipment, and personnel.
 The current strategic landscape and operational realities give us no reason to suspect that the demand for highly trained, well-equipped citizen service members is going to diminish anytime soon.
-Last year, it was the Guardsmen, including Kentuckians, defending Tower 22 from the Iran-backed attack and sustaining casualties in the process, adding new missions without adequate resourcing
+Last year, it was the Guardsmen, including Kentuckians, defending Tower 22 from the Iran-backed attack and sustaining casualties in the process, adding new missions without adequate resourcing constrain guard units' training calendars.
+I'll be interested in the witnesses' candid observations on these headwinds impacting readiness.

 Sign up for free to see the full transcript